What is an Academic General Internist?

 How Can I Submit My Work or Volunteer for the Annual Meeting?

-SGIM members are welcome to volunteer for the 2013 Annual Meeting in Denver.
-The peer review of annual meeting submissions engages more than 300 volunteer members each year.
+SGIM members are welcome to volunteer for the 2021 Annual Meeting.
+The peer review of annual meeting submissions engages more than 600 volunteer members each year.
 There are two rounds of reviewing – one in October/November and the other in January/February.
 Upon invitation to join a review group please remember you may only join one review committee during each round of review.
 All reviews are web-based, this is a paperless process.
-If you are interested in becoming a Workshops reviewer for the 2013 Annual Meeting in Denver, please contact Geraldine E. Ménard at gmenard@tulane.edu or Auguste Fortin at auguste.fortin@yale.edu , Co-Chairs for Workshops.

 Does SGIM Offer a Career Center?